MarnoEngelbrecht/2024-Will-Project/README.md

-Going trough the code you will see that I created a Python API that saves data on an Access Database.
 Property Listings Website

 This project is a dynamic property listings website built using a Python API backend with data stored in an Access database.
 The backend handles requests, retrieves and displays listings dynamically, and uses JWT-based password hashing for secure user authentication.
 This was my WILL Project for 2024.